 We report the case of a 22-year-old male patient admitted to the emergency department following a high-energy road traffic accident involving a motorcycle collision with a car, resulting in direct trauma to the right hip.
 Symptoms began approximately three hours before admission.
 The patient sustained a closed right hip injury resulting in a superior iliac hip dislocation, with no other clinically evident associated injuries.
 The patient had no relevant past medical history.

-On initial assessment, the patient was alert and cooperative with a Glasgow Coma Scale score of 15/15.
+On initial assessment, the patient was alert and cooperative with a Glasgow Coma Scale score(GCS) of 15/15.
 Hemodynamic and respiratory parameters were stable.
 Physical examination of the pelvis and right lower limb revealed a painful fixed deformity of the right hip maintained in abduction and external rotation, associated with complete functional impairment.
 No skin lesions or open wounds were noted.
 Distal neurovascular examination was normal, with preserved peripheral pulses and no sensory or motor deficits (Fig. 1).